Disclosure and Agreement for Certificates of Deposit

 O. Collections

-Should we find it necessary to use a collection agency or attorney to collect any and all applicable charges to your account, to the extent permitted by applicable law, you agree to be responsible for all collection costs and/or reasonable attorneys’ fees.
+Should we find it necessary to use a collection agency or attorney to collect any and all applicable charges to your account or any other amounts you owe us in connection with your account or this Agreement, to the extent permitted by applicable law, you agree to be responsible for all collection costs and/or reasonable attorneys’ fees.

 (back to top)